 ISE is used in many departments of the medical field.

-Principle of the ion-selective electrode (ISE)
+Principle of the ion selective electrode (ISE)

-It produces potential that is proportional to the concentration of the tested analyte.
+ISE principle is that, it create potential that is proportional to the concentration of the tested analyte.

 Making measurements with ISE is a form of potentiometry.
 The most common ion-selective electrode is the Ph electrode.
 It contains This glass membrane responding to the hydrogen ions concentration in a solution.

-Ion-selective electrode operational procedure
+Ion selective electrode procedure

 - Glass ion-selective electrode